h-yung/trip-organizer/README.md

     -   Enable assigning to other trip users
         -   (requires retrieval of all users for a given trip)
         -   limit this to admin role?
-    -   OTOH this might not be that practical/results in a lot of double reporting given everyone has different tracking preferences.
+    -   Meh about this - results in a lot of double reporting.
+Just communicate with your trip buddies.
+Maybe limit to converting trip advisories/requirements or specific activity instructions into reminder checklist.
+Limit to being useful during travel.
 -   [x] Add activity rating field (under Update endpt). **Created as trip review**

 ### API